Close Modal×

 10 min.

-Passing this exam is the only way prospective applicants can qualify for a real estate license within the state.
 Therefore, you need to pay extra attention to studying and preparing yourself for the exam complexities.
-In this article, we’ll cover everything you need to know about the Hawaii real estate exam, and then some.
-Here’s a list of what you can expect to gain as you read on:
+In this article, we’ll cover everything you need to know about and how to pass the Hawaii real estate exam, and then some.

 • How to schedule the Hawaii real estate licensing exam